Crystal Nix-Hines

-Crystal Nix-Hines (born August 23, 1963) served as the United States Permanent Representative to the United Nations Educational, Scientific, and Cultural Organization (UNESCO) with the rank of Ambassador between July 2014 and January 2017.
+Crystal Nix-Hines (born August 23, 1963) served as the United States permanent representative to the United Nations Educational, Scientific, and Cultural Organization (UNESCO) with the rank of Ambassador between July 2014 and January 2017.

 Early life and education

-Crystal Nix was born and raised in Wilmington, Delaware where her father, Theophilus R. Nix Sr., was the second African-American attorney admitted to the Delaware bar, and her mother, Dr. Lulu Mae Nix, founded social service organizations.
+Crystal Nix was born and raised in Wilmington, Delaware where her father, Theophilus R. Nix Sr., was the second African-American attorney admitted to the Delaware bar, and her mother, Lulu Mae Nix, founded social service organizations.
 She attended the Wilmington Friends School, along with her sister and two brothers, one of whom is corporate counsel at DuPont Corporation.

 In 1985, Nix-Hines was graduated from Princeton University, where she was a classmate of Michelle Robinson Obama and the editor-in-chief of The Daily Princetonian.
 From 2006 she served for nine years on Princeton's Board of Trustees.
 In 1990, she graduated from Harvard Law School, where she served as an editor of the Harvard Law Review with Barack Obama.